UBC-DSCI/introduction-to-datascience-python/source/intro.md

 We have used the `[]` and `.loc[]` operations on a data frame to obtain a table with only the Aboriginal languages in the data set and their associated counts.
 However, we want to know the **ten** languages that are spoken most often.
-As a next step, we could order the `mother_tongue` column from greatest to least and then extract only the top ten rows.
-This is where the `sort_values` function and `.iloc[]` property come to the rescue!
+As a next step, we could order the `mother_tongue` column from largest to smallest value and then extract only the top ten rows.
+This is where the `sort_values` function and `.iloc[]` operation come to the rescue!

 The `sort_values` function allows us to order the rows of a data frame by the